ch1ck3n-ovo/GenshinThirdPerson/README.md

-# ⛏️ Minecraft Fabric Mod
+# ⛏️ Genshin Third Person
 ### <center>[**> Join Discord <**](https://discord.gg/xHubQfKJPv)</center>
 A **Minecraft Fabric mod** that enhances third-person movement by introducing **Genshin Impact-style camera-based movement**.
 This mod allows for a smoother, more immersive third-person experience.